 When it comes to digital files, almost everyone hoards.
 Digital storage limitations of even a few years ago may have forced some to purchase additional hard drives to store basic necessary files, but today’s laptops make it easy to store massive amounts of data with virtually zero financial cost.
 Unfortunately, the ease of downloading a file or scanning receipts or other important documents belies the fact that, without proper organization, many may still feel the anxiety and difficulty functioning that are commonly associated with tactile hoarding.
-A desktop full of unfiled documents or multiple “untitled” folders with miscellaneous contents can lead to anxiety about having too many disorganized files.
+A desktop full of unfiled documents can lead to anxiety-inducing disorganization.

 At the same time, organizing digital data can feel overwhelmingly time-consuming compared to the payoff: unsubscribing from email lists can take days, exhaustively organizing and cataloging each and every digital photo, video, song, and text document could take years.
 But for small business owners and household managers, conquering digital clutter is as much about purging unnecessarily hoarded files as it is about organizing critical information.